 Gloves are very important to add to your Alaska cruise packing list.
 Often when I travel to cold weather destinations, I bring several pairs of gloves.

 These warm touch screen gloves are unisex and affordable.
-They are available in some pretty cool colors and are reasonable priced.
+They are available in some pretty cool colors and are reasonably priced.

 Hand And Toe Warmers